 Fall, Spring.
 5(4-0) A student may earn a maximum of 10 credits in all enrollments for this course.
-P:M: (MC 380) and completion of Tier I writing requirement.
+P: (MC 380) and completion of Tier I writing requirement.
 R: Open only to seniors in James Madison College or approval of college.

 American social relations and policy.
 Theoretical issues.
 Analysis of key thinkers.
 Case studies.
-Special projects arranged by an individual student and a faculty member in areas supplementing regular course offerings.